camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 6. Use Camunda's [MockExpressionManager](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.16/org/camunda/bpm/engine/test/mock/MockExpressionManager.html) to resolve bean names used in your process definition without the need to ramp up the dependency injection framework (like CDI or Spring).
 7. Use an [In-Memory H2 database](http://www.h2database.com/html/features.html#in_memory_databases) as default database to test processes on developer machines.
 If required, you can run the same tests on *multiple databases*, e.g. Oracle, DB2, or MS-SQL on a CI-Server.
 To achieve that, you can make use of (e.g. maven) profiles and Java properties files for database configuration.

 Let's use the same example as above.

-A typical test case looks like this:
+A typical test case will look like this:

 ```java
 // ...